The Hormone Harmony Type

 • your age and the phase of life you’re in (reproductive years, perimenopause, menopause)

-• your activity, a stressed-out corporate traveler will have different needs than a work-from-home marathoner, or than a marathoner trying to get pregnant.
+• your activity, a stressed-out corporate traveler will have different needs than a work-from-home marathoner, or woman trying to get pregnant.

 • your stress levels, the bigger your stress load, the more your nutritional needs shift